lsieun/EnglishDictionary/theme/animal_land.md

 豹

 - leopard: 豹 a large animal of the cat family, that has yellowish-brown fur with black spots.
 Leopards live in Africa and southern Asia.
+- panther: 黑豹 a black leopard (= a large wild animal of the cat family)

 狼